 - At least one Humanities subject (from Geography, History, Ancient History, and Philosophy & Religion)

-- In addition pupils choose two or three further subjects depending on whether they opt for Dual or Triple Award Science.
+- In addition pupils choose two or three further subjects depending on whether they opt for biology, chemistry and physics taken as three separate subjects or Double Award.
 They can choose further languages or Humanities subjects, or from a range of options which includes Art, Art Textiles, Computer Science, Dance, Design Engineering, Drama, Music, Physical Education, and Photography.

 - Lab Time – to allow pupils to complete an Extended Project Qualification (EPQ) Level 2